Posted on in Bread Recipes

-This delicious Portuguese sweet bread recipe (receita de massa sovada) does take some time to make but it is worth the effort.
+This soft and delicious Portuguese sweet bread recipe (receita de massa sovada), does take some time to make but it is worth the effort.

 Preparation time8 h 15 min